If MS (Multiple Sclerosis) did not kill him, then another MS (Microsoft) certainly had helped him meet fate.

 Just putting it out there if you wanted to email me at my Microsoft email address; it is not valid anymore.
 I am not dead and really does want any rumors starting up just because Microsoft had other things to do.
 I had just been sent an email informing me that some stock was going to vest at the end of August… No word yet on the money they owe me for lost and/or damaged stuff, and no word on the 75% of three days plus 60% of three days overpayment that was sent to collections, but I expect that I’ll find out about how they plan to settle that soon enough.

-Microsoft was so coy and diplomatic that they asked a collection agency to get back some overpayment!
+Microsoft was so coy and diplomatic that they asked a collection agency to get back the overpayment!